larrylizhao/react-scaffolding/README.md

 * Redux tool kit for state management
 * Redux tool kit Query for data fetching and caching
 * Basic routing

+Plan to have
+* msw integration for testing